Ancient Egypt Educational Materials | Student Handouts

 Ancient Egypt Maps and PicturesAncient Egypt Worksheets

 Life in ancient Egypt was characterized by a unique and complex civilization that flourished for thousands of years along the banks of the Nile River.
 This civilization left an enduring legacy in art, culture, religion, and governance.
-Here are some key aspects of life in ancient Egypt.
+Our free educational materials are designed to elucidate these and other key aspects of life in ancient Egypt:

 Social Hierarchy: Egyptian society was structured hierarchically.
 At the top was the pharaoh, considered a god-king and ruler of all Egypt.
 Below the pharaoh were nobles, priests, and scribes, followed by artisans, farmers, and laborers.
 Slavery was practiced to some extent.